Origin: a Latin derivative

 meaning "Gift of the Earth."

-Picea mariana dominates the landscape of much the Canadian Tundra because of its ability to thrive in the cold, northern boreal forest.
-The bark is dark grey, thin, and scaly with needles that are blue-green and short.
-The trees are tall and thin, typically growing around 15 meters tall with a trunk approximately 50 centimeters in diameter, though some are as tall as 30 meters with trunks that measure 60 centimeters in diameter.
+The black spruce, Picea mariana, dominates much of the landscape in the Canadian Tundra because of its ability to thrive in the cold, northern forest.
+The spruce has short, blue-green needles and dark grey bark that has a thin, scaly texture.
+These trees stand tall and thin, typically growing around 15 meters tall with trunks approximately 50 centimeters in diameter, though some can grow larger.
 The frigid conditions and varied topography of the boreal forest allow these majestic trees to thrive from one generation to the next.
-This abundance of beautiful growth creates a significant problem, however: waste.
+However, this abundance of beautiful growth creates a significant problem— waste.

-The extraction of Black Spruce essential oil is the epitome of environmental stewardship.
+The extraction of Black Spruce essential oil is a prime example of environmental stewardship.
 While much of black spruce’s timber is used in paper industries, what remains of the tree is an overwhelming environmental issue.
-With its myriad of benefits, it only made sense to steam-distill Black Spruce essential oil through cooperation with these industries and the Forest Ministry to make use of black spruce material that what would otherwise be wasted.
-Not only is Black Spruce essential oil good for you, but you can also feel good using it because of the responsible and sustainable way in which it is distilled.
+To prevent waste, a key solution was to produce Black Spruce essential oil in a responsible and sustainable way, made possible through cooperation with these industries and the Forest Ministry.

 SOURCING BLACK SPRUCE: ENVIRONMENTAL STEWARDSHIP

-Together with its harvesting partner, doTERRA found an environmentally responsible way to use the invaluable branches and needles of the Black Spruce tree before they went to waste.
-Containing the essential oil, black spruce’s branches and needles produce a woody, slightly aromatic aroma.
-Our key Back Spruce partner gathers these pieces, which would otherwise be wasted, with a grapple arm excavator.
-They are then steam-distilled, and a local power plant burns the remnants from the distillation process, which creates energy and additional steam used to facilitate the extraction of more Black Spruce essential oil.
-This ingenious close-looped system supports maximum sustainability, benefitting the environment, local businesses, and especially you, who now has access to this wonderful essential oil.
+Together with our harvesting partner, doTERRA found an environmentally responsible way to use the invaluable branches and needles of the Black Spruce tree before they went to waste.
+Using a grapple arm excavator, the remaining branches and needles are gathered and sent through a steam distillation process to produce Black Spruce essential oil.
+This ingenious close-looped system supports maximum sustainability, benefiting the environment, local businesses, and you, the happy holder of this woody, slightly aromatic essential oil.

 USING IT AT HOME: THE VALUE OF BLACK SPRUCE

 There is a reason black spruce creates such a prized essential oil.
-Other spruce varieties, such as Hemlock, Norway, and White spruces produce quality essential oil, but with far lower yield and a less colorful spectrum of benefits than Black Spruce (Picea mariana) essential oil.
-Furthermore, while most tree-derived essential oils share a handful of similar characteristics (such as being good for the skin and hair and containing calming, grounding aromas), Black Spruce boasts something more unique.
-Its two primary compounds, bornyl acetate and alpha-pinene, are a complex duo that also include significant concentrations of camphene and delta-3-carene.
-Due to this distinct chemical makeup, Black Spruce essential oil has surface cleansing properties perfect for use around the home or in your daily personal care regimen.
+Although similar to other spruce varieties, such as Hemlock, Norway, and White spruces produce quality essential oil, Black Spruce has a distinct chemical makeup, featuring chemical compounds that carry surface cleansing properties, perfect for use around the home or in your daily personal care regimen.

 Using Black Spruce essential oil will not only make you feel better about using naturally sourced products to support your regular routines, but also gives you confidence that your purchase is doing something incredible for the environment.
 By forming creative partnerships and identifying inventive ways to produce a positive environmental impact, the doTERRA Black Spruce essential oil sourcing story proves that good things really can come even from those who waste.